golang/go/README.md

 for source installation instructions.

 ### Getting started
 This simple example will bring you to go through the basic usage of Go if you are new to use Go.
+For more tutorials and documentations, please visit https://go.dev/doc/.
 #### Install Go
 From the link provided above, you could choose the one that best fits your computer and environment.
 After the download is complete, you'd be able to write some codes.